commonsharp/SurvivalProject-Server/README.md

 * Premium cards: Skill fusion and Level fusion are now working.
 * Performance: There's now one thread that goes through the rooms and execute the time-driven events (when the timer reaches 0 in infinity king mode for example), instead of one thread per each room.
 * Balancing: The last player in infinity king mode gets a lucky multiplier of 2, the next one gets 3 and so on.
 That means the last player gets x2 elements and code, while the first one gets x10 (if there are 8 players, the first player have a lucky multiplier of 10, instead of 9).
 That is according to this video - https://www.youtube.com/watch?v=ghxMZ4jF8Jg
+* Balancing: The lucky multiplier can now be one the following values: 1, 2, 3, 5 and 10 instead of every value.
 * Fixed a bug where the infinity king timer wasn't started.
 * Fixed a bug where the infinity score popup was shown in mission mode when the timer reaches 0.